-Iowa county shifts eponym from slave-owning VP to Black dean - News Break
+Iowa County Shifts Eponym From Slave-Owning VP to Black Dean - News Break

 IOWA CITY, Iowa (AP) — Iowa’s most liberal county is no longer named for a slave-owning U.S. vice president and instead will honor a trailblazing local Black academic.
-The Johnson County Board of Supervisors voted Thursday to cut ties with its two-century namesake, former Vice President Richard Mentor Johnson.
-The lifelong slave owner from Kentucky had no ties to the county.
-The Wisconsin Territorial Legislature had named the county after Johnson in 1837, years before Iowa became a state.
-County supervisors decided the county is now named for the late historian and university administrator Dr. Lulu Merle Johnson.
-The father of the Gravity, Iowa, native was born into slavery.
-She was the first African American woman to earn a doctorate from the University of Iowa in 1941.www.wcn247.com
+The Johnson County Board of Supervisors voted Thursday to cut ties with its two-century namesake, former Vice President Richard Mentor Johnson, a lifelong slave owner from Kentucky who took credit for killing a Shawnee chief during an 1805 battle.www.usnews.com

 Comments / 0